 For example:

-The prior to proof test can be substituted for that of the manufacturing process.
+The NDT prior to proof test can be substituted for that of the manufacturing process.

-Proof test monitoring by acoustic emission is acceptable for composite items instead of post testing , with customer approval
+Proof test monitoring by acoustic emission is acceptable for composite items instead of post testing NDT, with customer approval.
+Detailed acoustic emission procedures, with proven health monitoring capability, are agreed per NDT plan, in line with the general requirements of clauses 5 and 9 of the ECSS-Q-ST-70-15.

 ECSS-E-ST-32-02_0260230

-Initial operations shall be applied to the over-wrap, in addition to on the liner.
+Initial NDT operations shall be applied to the over-wrap, in addition to NDT on the liner.

 ECSS-E-ST-32-02_0260231